fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 But if the Ansar were poor, the Muhajireen were even poorer.
 In fleeing from Makkah, they had abandoned everything they had possessed, and when they came to Yathrib seeking sanctuary, they were penniless.
 In a short time, their situation became desperate.
 They had to do something to make a living.
 But since they knew nothing about agriculture, the best they could do was to work as unskilled laborers in the fields and gardens of the Jews and the Ansar.

-One of the gambits in the efforts of the Apostle to rehabilitate the homeless Muhajireen in Medina, and to integrate them into the economic and social life of the city, was to make them “brothers” of the Ansar.
-A few months after his arrival in Medina, he told the Muhajireen and the Ansar that they had to live as “brothers” of each other, and paired them off as follows:
+One of the gambits in the efforts of the Apostle to rehabilitate the homeless Muhajireen in Medina, and to integrate them into the economic and social life of the city, was to make them "brothers" of the Ansar.
+A few months after his arrival in Medina, he told the Muhajireen and the Ansar that they had to live as "brothers" of each other, and paired them off as follows:
 * Ammar ibn Yasir -- Hudhayfa al-Yamani
 * Abu Bakr Siddique -- Kharja bin Zayd
 * Umar bin al-Khattab -- Utban bin Malik